 machine as the "Olympia" repeater.

-You may also hear ours referred to as "CPU", which stands for
+You may also hear ours referred to as "CPU", for

 'Capitol Peak UHF'.
 The associated packet station is sometimes called

 "CPP" for 'Capitol Peak Packet'.

 Coverage: The Olympia repeater has very good coverage in

 eastern Grays Harbor County, being quite usable as far west as Aberdeen.